Atlantic City Q1 casino earnings down nearly 12 percent

 - Consumer Reports raises concerns over Tesla Model 3 braking

-But on June 28, the former Trump Taj Mahal will reopen as Hard Rock, and Revel will reopen as Ocean Resort.
+But on June 28, the former Trump Taj Mahal will reopen as Hard Rock, and Revel will reopen as the Ocean Resort Casino.

+Some analysts believe the re-expansion of the market will squeeze profit margins for everyone, making it harder for all nine of the casinos that soon will be operating to survive over the long run.
+Others are optimistic the new casinos, particularly Hard Rock, with its global music-themed resorts, will succeed in bringing new customers to Atlantic City and not just cannibalize the existing market.

+Gross operating profit reflects earnings before interest, taxes, depreciation, and other charges and is a widely-accepted measure of profitability in the Atlantic City gambling industry.